atallah-lab/neoplastic-evolution/README.md

 # sim-develop
-An R project developed to simulate transposable element activity in population dynamics.
+An R project developed to simulate somatic population dynamics of transposable elements.

 ## Source Code